 19 Apr Psychological support

-Women, who suffer from infertility, often describe this as the most distressful event in their lives.
+Women, who suffer from infertility often describe this as the most distressful event in their lives.
 Other women describe feelings of worthlessness and few of them think that infertility is a stigmatizing condition.
-Finally, there are infertile women who consider infertility as a detrimental result to their feminity.
+Finally, there are infertile women who see infertility as detrimental to their feminity.

 It is very important to learn how to manage stress and keep it under control.
 There is plenty of research that shows that stress can release body hormones which can negatively affect IVF success.
 At the same time a negative pregnancy result is the most important factor that actually determines the way a woman looks back at IVF as an experience.
 A positive result makes IVF a nice experience.
 A negative result turns IVF into a horrible one.

-Our psychologist follows up surrogate mothers throughout their pregnancy, making sure that they deal with the situation without the need of extra help.
-Also psychologist appointments are obligatory for the surrogate and her consistency is checked by us in order to evaluate her.
+Our psychologist follows up with surrogate mothers throughout their pregnancy, making sure that they deal with the situation without the need of extra help.
+Also psychologist appointments are obligatory for the surrogate and her consistency is monitored.